9ae/bagel/femmenoir/Draft 3.md

 KEN *walks out of the door slowly.*

 DIANE opens the app and messages the woman she's waiting on to cancel on her pending Thursday date.

+# R. Elanor at church

+Reference:
+Bass - Adam
+Cello - Danny
+Viola - Sebastian
+Violin - Esther

+## Int.
+Church - weekend - afternoon

+A string quartet plays, ELANOR is conducting middle school students.
+Their song comes to an end.

+ELANOR
+Danny you came in too early on your part.
+Don't start on my cue.
+Now let us all run through it one more time.

+STUDENTS *groan in protest*

+DANNY *whispers something to Esther's ears and she giggles*

+ELANOR
+Care to share the joke?

+ESTHER
+Did your sister run off with a brown boy?
+Is that why she's no longer around?

+ELANOR
+She moved out of state for work.

+DANNY
+Oh really, my mom saw her at H-Mart last week.

+SEBASTIAN
+Doppleganger?

+ELANOR
+Let's just get back to the song.
+The spring show is in a week.
+*she raises her stick and motions Sebastian to start*
+## Ext. church parking lot - afternoon

+ELANOR (VO) *walks to her car*
+An unpaid job, that I never signed up for.

+ELANOR (VO) *drives home in silence.*
+But I guess that's what happens when your family's been going to the same church for years.
+Everyone knows you, and expects you to be involved.
+Every step you take, you know they are watching.
+And they will most definitely talk.

+She finds a parking spot near her house.
+She opens the door, to find the house empty.
+She starts to sing a Disney song.

+ELANOR (VO)
+Sometimes you just want to be yourself, and it’s hard with anyone else around.

 # Q. Diane finds out Ken's married

 ## Int.
 Diane's apartment - Kitchen - morning